TjeerdA/core-cognition/content/English/basics/references.md

   - Well being
 Author:
   - Dr Tjeerd Andringa
+  - Florence Denham
 toc:
   - on
 SeoSection:
   title: references
-  description: The references to the basics series (published in Psychology in Russia)
+  description: The references to the basics series on Core Cognition (published in Psychology in Russia)
 ---

 The references to the basics series (published in Psychology in Russia)

 Adler, P. S., & Borys, B. (1996).
 Two types of bureaucracy: Enabling and coercive.
 Administrative Science Quarterly, 41(1), 61–89. <https://doi.org/10.2307/2393986>